 Under the Federal Rules of Evidence, and the state rules of evidence patterned after them, the distinction between lay and expert testimony has several practical effects.
-First, lay witnesses can form lay opinions only based upon personal knowledge, whereas experts can rely on things not personally known to them in forming opinions.
-Also, an expert can testify to an opinion without first laying the predicate for the opinion, while lay witnesses must state the foundation for their opinions before they are allowed to state the opinion.
+The U.S Court of Appeals for the Seventh Circuit commented that "[t]he difference between an expert witness and an ordinary witness is that the former is allowed to offer an opinion, while the latter is confined to testifying from personal knowledge."
+United States v.
+Williams, 81 F.3d 1434, 1442 (7th Cir.
+1996).
+Actually, the distinction drawn by the court is inaccurate, insofar as it suggests that lay witnesses cannot testify to opinions.
+The following description helps to sharpen the differences between lay testimony and expert testimony based upon personal knowledge.
+Experts can rely on things not personally known to them in forming opinions which they can thus relate in court.
+Also, lay witnesses must state the foundation for their opinions before they are allowed to state the opinion, but an expert can testify to an opinion without first laying the predicate for the opinion.
 And an expert can testify to opinions that a lay witness is not competent to give, where the opinion relates to an area of the expert witness's expertise.
 This can be a critical distinction, for some issues necessary to a lawsuit can be established only by expert testimony, and not lay testimony.